elastic/apm/specs/agents/handling-huge-traces/tracing-spans-dropped-stats.md

 agents SHOULD collect statistics on the corresponding transaction about dropped spans.
 These statistics MUST only be sent for sampled transactions.

+Agents SHOULD only collect these statistics for exit spans that have a non-empty `destination.service.resource`.

 ## Use cases

 This allows APM Server to consider these metrics for the service destination metrics.